History of South Sudan: Azande

 The non-Nilotic Azande people, who entered southern Sudan in the 16th century, established the region's largest state.
-The Azande are the third largest nationality in Southern Sudan.
+The Azande are the third largest nationality in southern Sudan.
 They are found in Maridi, Iba, Yambio, Nzara, Ezon, Tambura and Nagere Counties in the tropical rain forest belt of western Equatoria and Bahr el Ghazal.
 In the 18th century, the Avongara people entered and quickly imposed their authority over the Azande.
 Avongara power remained largely unchallenged until the arrival of the British at the end of the 19th century.

 The Azande developed kingdoms dominated by families of Avongara aristocrats that enacted assimilationist policies that were built on the strength of converting conquered peoples into subjects of the king and noble class.
 This was done through a system of conscription that allowed for the king's subjects to be conscripted as soldiers in regiments, or as cultivators that allowed for food surplus that enabled redistribution for those that needed it.
-The Zande kingdoms used trial by ordeal as a means of assessing guilt or innocence when administering justice and law through the use of a poison that was used as a oracle.
+The Zande kingdoms used trial by ordeal as a means of assessing guilt or innocence when administering justice and law through the use of a poison that was used as an oracle.
 Dynastic succession under the Zande was a complicated system in which the sons of kings would be given frontier provinces of the kingdom, which allowed for princes to expand their holdings and project authority outwards, creating their own kingdoms.
-These conquests would lead to the incorporation of Sudanic, Bantu, and Nilotic elements within their kingdoms that were further assimilated via adoption of the Zande language, these kingdoms would span from what is now known as the modern Central African republic, to the Democratic Republic of the Congo, to modern South Sudan.
+These conquests would lead to the incorporation of Sudanic, Bantu, and Nilotic elements within their kingdoms that were further assimilated via adoption of the Zande language, these kingdoms would span from modern the Central African Republic, to the Democratic Republic of the Congo, to modern South Sudan.

-Geographical barriers protected the southerners from Islam's advance, enabling them to retain their social and cultural heritage and their political and religious institutions.
+Geographical barriers prevented the spread of Islam into the region.
 The Dinka people were especially secure in the Sudd marshlands, which protected them from outside interference, and allowed them to remain secure without a large armed forces.
 The Shilluk, Azande, and Bari people had more regular conflicts with neighbouring states.